 However, not many prospective social workers understand the field well enough to do good.
-Here’s a guide to working in social work and why more job hunters should consider these careers today:
+Here’s a guide to working in social work and why most job hunters should consider these careers today:

 Social Work Defined

-While most people have heard the term “social work,” few can with certainty (let alone accuracy) explain a social worker’s responsibilities.
+While most people have heard the term “social work,” few can with certainty (let alone accurately) explain a social worker’s responsibility.

-To be brief, a social work is assisting people in need; the International Federation of Social Workers explains social work as a profession that “promotes social change and development, social cohesion and the empowerment and liberation of people,” but most social workers find both definitions laughably vague.
+To be brief, social work is assisting people in need; the International Federation of Social Workers, explains social work as a profession that “promotes social change and development, social cohesion and the empowerment and liberation of people,” but most social workers find both definitions laughably vague.

 More precisely, social workers work within their scope to provide struggling individuals and families with the support and resources they need to survive – and, with luck and determination, eventually thrive.

-Social workers have limited power, but they can provide counseling, education and access to public or private services to their clients.
+Social workers have limited power, but they can provide counselling, education and access to public or private services to their clients.